apache/superset/RELEASING/README.md

 make sure to move the content now under the `Next Version` section under a new section for the new release.

-Finally bump the version number on `superset-frontend/package.json`:
+Finally bump the version number on `superset-frontend/package.json` (replace with whichever version is being released excluding the RC version):

 ```json
     "version": "0.35.2"